How to get life insurance if you’re considered high risk

 Your history of substance use

-Your current and past high-risk habits can also affect your approval and increase your rates.
+Your current and past drug use can also affect your approval and increase your rates.
 While a few providers like Liberty Financial Group claim to help those in recovery, you’re likely required to disclose your history with:

 - Doctor-recommended drug rehabilitation